No Worries (Lil Wayne song)

-"No Worries" (sometimes titled as "Lil Wayne") is a song by American hip hop recording artist Lil Wayne, released on September 3, 2012, as the lead single from his tenth studio album, I Am Not a Human Being II.
+"No Worries" is a song by American hip hop recording artist Lil Wayne, released on September 3, 2012, as the lead single from his tenth studio album, I Am Not a Human Being II.
 It features vocals from Detail and was produced by Detail himself, along with the production team The Order.

 Background

 The song was originally set to be Wayne's next single from his upcoming album.
 After many push backs on the release of his twelfth mixtape, he decided to include the song on Dedication 4 (2012), and was officially released September 3, 2012, as the first single from his then-upcoming tenth studio album I Am Not a Human Being II (2013).
 Complex named the song #50 on their list of best songs of 2012.
+The song was also featured on his greatest hits album I Am Music in 2023.

 Music video

 The music video premiered on MTV on November 21, 2012, and then on BET's 106 & Park on November 26, 2012, and was directed by Colin Tilley.
 The video pays homage to the film Fear and Loathing in Las Vegas.
 It features a cameo appearance from rapper Birdman.